bbirdog/Html-Chat-Sdk/README.md

 These files are built using [NPM](https://nodejs.org/) & [Gulp](http://gulpjs.com/).
 You'll want to install NodeJs as well as gulp.

 When you first download the zip, you'll notice a gulpfile.js, gulpfile.config.js and a package.json.
-These will be your starting off point to build the files.
+These will be your starting off points to build the files.
 In the package.json file, there is a scripts object with various options.
-However, initially you'll want to run the following to download everything necessary for your project:
+Initially, you'll want to run the following to download everything necessary for your project:
 ```javascript
 npm run build
 ```